There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 complementary unit in the Medical Sciences major sequence
+- Level 2 core unit in the Integrated Medical Sciences and Clinical Practice; Integrated Dental Sciences; Podiatric Health and Medical Sciences major sequences

 - Unit Coordinator(s)